recurly/recurly-commerce-docs/docs/PARTNER INTEGRATIONS/email-and-sms-integration/klaviyo-integration.md

 Embed “Quick Action” links in Klaviyo emails to let subscribers self-serve common tasks (skip next order, reactivate subscription, add add-ons, etc.).

-1. In the Recurly Commerce merchant admin, configure a quicklink with a **name** and an **action**.
+1. In Recurly Commerce, navigate to `Quick actions`for Klaviyo, and `+Add Quick Action` for each action/event you want to track.
-2. After the next Recurly Commerce metric fires (e.g., upcoming order or cancelled), the quicklink appears in the customer’s Klaviyo profile.
+2. Once configured for each lifecycle event (e.g., subscription cancel), Commerce will start to send the required data to Klaviyo, and update the customer profiles.
-3. Reference the quicklink in a Klaviyo flow using the variable syntax `{{ event.quicklink_name }}`.
+3. The Quick action link is now available for use in a campaign as `{{person|lookup:'actionName'}}` , or a flow as `{{event.actionName }}`.
+It is common for merchants to include these actions as buttons in e-mails.

 Once clicked, the action executes immediately and the subscriber sees a confirmation message.

 ## Data backfill